dotnet/csharplang/proposals/improved-interpolated-strings.md

 We introduce a new builder pattern that can represent an interpolated string passed as an argument to a method.
 The simple English of the pattern is as follows:

-When a `string` is passed as an argument to a method, we look at the receiver of the method.
-If the receiver has an invocable member `GetInterpolatedStringBuilder` that can invoked with 2 int parameters, `baseLength` and `formatHoleCount`, and that returns a type that is identity-convertible to the type of the corresponding parameter, and that type has instance `TryFormat` methods can be invoked for every part of the interpolated string, then we lower the interpolation using that, instead of into a traditional call to `string.Format(formatStr, args)`.
+When an _interpolated\_string\_expression_ is passed as an argument to a method, we look at the receiver of the method.
+If the receiver has an invocable member
+`GetInterpolatedStringBuilder` that can invoked with 2 int parameters, `baseLength` and `formatHoleCount`, and that returns a type that is identity-convertible to the type of the corresponding parameter, and that type has instance `TryFormat` methods can be invoked for every part of the interpolated string, then we lower the interpolation using that, instead of into a traditional call to `string.Format(formatStr, args)`.
 A more concrete example is helpful for picturing this:

 ```cs
 // The builder that will actually "build" the interpolated string"